PDF, 143 pages

 King Robert prays in memory of his dead wife, in the crypt of the Starks.
 His wife was Ed Stark’s sister.
 She was killed by a Targaryen.

-This allows the viewer to better understand the genealogies and the clans in presence.
-The allusion to the Targaryen allows a very fluid thematic transition with the following scene.
+This allows the viewer to better understand the genealogies and the clans in presence – a vey important matter in GOT as in heroic fantasy in general (Lord of the rings, etc) The allusion to the Targaryen allows a very fluid thematic transition with the following scene.
 Finally, this element allows us to understand why Robert, later on, will want so much to have Daenerys Targaryen assassinated: as a revenge.

 “Pentos, on the other side of the detroit”.
 Looking sad, Daenerys Targaryen watches the horizon.
 His brother Viserys comes to make her admire a piece of cloth.
 They are hosted since more than a year and Viserys is still waiting to get back his throne, he says.
 He strips his sister naked and announces “today you have to be perfect”, before concluding “when the story of my reign will be written, it will say it started today”.
 Daenerys enters a bath of steamy hot water, without expressing any pain.